edom/work/edom.github.io/opensrc.md

 - The non-software part is important too.
 - 2000, article, "A Case Study of Open Source Software Development: The Apache Server", [pdf](http://herbsleb.org/web-pubs/pdfs/mockus-acase-2000.pdf)
 - 2017, article, "Understanding the Impressions, Motivations, and Barriers of One Time Code Contributors to FLOSS Projects: A Survey", [pdf](http://carver.cs.ua.edu/Papers/Conference/2017/ICSE_OTC.pdf)
+- If you want to attract people, you must have a goal/vision/roadmap.
+    - You will attract people with the same goal.
+    - If their goal changes, they will leave you, and that's OK.